GabeScott/standard-works-vault/General Conference/1989 April - Trust in the Lord.md

 Once it ignites it cannot be put out by ordinary means.
 It will burn under water or in other environments that extinguish an ordinary flame.
 When it burns, it does not depend on its surroundings for support.
 It is self-sustaining.

 The spiritual flame in some is easily quenched by the world around them.
 Yet others live so as to be strengthened and nurtured by the Lord.
-They not only overcome the temptations of the world their unquenchable spirit enriches the lives of others around them.
+They not only overcome the temptations of the world, their unquenchable spirit enriches the lives of others around them.

 Two missionaries who were aflame spiritually had spent an active day establishing a branch of the Church in a remote village.
 At 5:30 that morning, they had taught a family before the husband left for the fields.
 Later they had struggled to plaster their adobe walls to keep out blood-sucking insects.
 During the week they had laid a small cement floor and had hung a five-gallon can with a shower head to keep clean.
 They had begun a sanitation facility and put new gravel and sand in their water filter.
 For part of the day they had worked beside men in the fields to later teach them.
 They were exhausted and ready for welcome rest.